Panorama to ZTNA Configuration Pipeline

 • Apply the Security Posture Tag (from EMS) to ensure restricted access.

-Transcript Insight: Open the ZTNA Proxy Policy.
+Note: Open the ZTNA Proxy Policy.
 Select the Destination as the Address Object.
 Apply the Security Posture Tag so that only users hitting that specific tag check are allowed through.

 5 EMS ZTNA Destination Finalization